GIANT TETRIS GAME

 The pieces of the game had to be designed so that the entire game fit within the space and budget constraints that we had.
-The different components that made up the pieces also had to be able to interlock in a way that formed each final piece.
+The different components that made up the pieces also had to be able to interlock and combine to create the different pieces.

 In the final design, the frames of the pieces were made out of cut 2x4 lengths of wood, which were then covered by painted hardboard.
 This design allowed for pieces that were strong, but also light enough to carry and move around.